Kyoril/wow-pp/README.md

 - [ ] Weather
 - [ ] World Events (Darkmoon Faire etc.)

-Of course there is even more to do... like quests, vendors, gossip options, groups, professions etc. etc., but one step after another.
+Of course there is even more to do, and this roadmap is pretty rough.
+Also, it isn't complete.
+But let's take one step after another, shall we?